 Common series include multiple models such as GICL, GIICL, GCLD, WGP, WGC, WGZ, etc. The GICL and GIICL series are basic curved tooth couplings, particularly suitable for low-speed and heavy-duty working conditions, such as metallurgy, mining, lifting and transportation industries.
 The GIICL type is further divided into Type I and Type II: Type I adopts a separated sealing end, allowing for larger radial displacement and adapting to Y, J1, and Z1 axial extensions; Type II is an integral sealed end with a more compact structure, suitable for Y and J1 type shaft extensions.
 GCLD type is a curved tooth coupling with an intermediate shaft, suitable for shaft connections in long-distance transmission.
 WGP type is a curved tooth coupling with brake discs, commonly used for equipment that requires rapid braking; WGC type is a vertically installed curved tooth coupling designed specifically for transmission systems with vertical installation; The WGZ type is a curved tooth coupling with brake wheels that integrates braking function.

-From the perspective of functional configuration, drum gear couplings can be divided into ordinary type, brake type, vertical installation type, intermediate shaft type, etc. Ordinary models such as GICL, GIICL, etc. are mainly used for conventional power transmission; Braking types such as WGP, WGZ, NGCL, etc., integrate brake discs or brake wheels and are widely used in equipment such as cranes and mining hoists that require rapid braking; Vertical installation types such as WGC are specifically designed for connecting vertical shaft systems such as vertical pumps and vertical reducers; Intermediate shaft types such as WGJ, GCLD, etc. adapt to the transmission requirements of large shaft spacing by adding intermediate shafts.
+From the perspective of functional configuration, drum gear couplings can be divided into ordinary type, brake type, vertical installation type, intermediate shaft type, etc. ordinary models such as GICL, GIICL, etc. are mainly used for conventional power transmission; Braking types such as WGP, WGZ, NGCL, etc., integrate brake discs or brake wheels and are widely used in equipment such as cranes and mining hoists that require rapid braking; Vertical installation types such as WGC are specifically designed for connecting vertical shaft systems such as vertical pumps and vertical reducers; Intermediate shaft types such as WGJ, GCLD, etc. adapt to the transmission requirements of large shaft spacing by adding intermediate shafts.
 These different types meet the transmission needs of various complex working conditions, providing users with flexible selection space.

 In terms of performance parameter range, the curved tooth coupling covers a wide range of applicable requirements.
 The nominal torque range is from 0.4kN · m to 4500kN · m, which can meet different torque requirements from small equipment to heavy machinery; The diameter range of the shaft hole is from 16mm to 1040mm, suitable for various shaft diameters; The maximum allowable speed can reach 4000r/min, which is suitable for low-speed heavy-duty situations and can also meet some high-speed transmission requirements.